Aliases for SEMA4A Gene

 GeneCards Summary for SEMA4A Gene

 SEMA4A (Semaphorin 4A) is a Protein Coding gene.
-Diseases associated with SEMA4A include Cone-Rod Dystrophy 10 and Retinitis Pigmentosa 35.
-Among its related pathways are Semaphorin interactions and Axon guidance.
+Diseases associated with SEMA4A include Retinitis Pigmentosa 35 and Cone-Rod Dystrophy 10.
+Among its related pathways are Developmental Biology and Semaphorin interactions.
+An important paralog of this gene is SEMA4B.

-Cell surface receptor for PLXNB1, PLXNB2, PLXNB3 and PLXND1 that plays an important role in cell-cell signaling.
-Plays a role in priming antigen-specific T-cells, promotes differentiation of Th1 T-helper cells, and thereby contributes to adaptive immunity.
-Promotes phosphorylation of TIMD2.
-Inhibits angiogenesis.
-Promotes axon growth cone collapse.
+Cell surface receptor for PLXNB1, PLXNB2, PLXNB3 and PLXND1 that plays an important role in cell-cell signaling (By similarity).
+Regulates glutamatergic and GABAergic synapse development (By similarity).
+Promotes the development of inhibitory synapses in a PLXNB1-dependent manner and promotes the development of excitatory synapses in a PLXNB2-dependent manner (By similarity).
+Plays a role in priming antigen-specific T-cells, promotes differentiation of Th1 T-helper cells, and thereby contributes to adaptive immunity (By similarity).
+Promotes phosphorylation of TIMD2 (By similarity).
+Inhibits angiogenesis (By similarity).
+Promotes axon growth cone collapse (By similarity).
 Inhibits axonal extension by providing local signals to specify territories inaccessible for growing axons (By similarity).